 We are asking for your support and active help in protecting one another.
 We urge you to wear a mask indoors, physically distance yourself and your family in crowded spaces, and if you are feeling unwell – stay home.
-If you are experiencing COVID-19 symptoms or have been exposed, our COVID-19 drive-thru testing location remains open seven days a week.
-For an appointment, call 989-729-6422.
+If you are experiencing COVID-19 symptoms or have been exposed, please contact 989-729-6422 to make an appointment at one of our outpatient laboratory locations.

 Beginning November 3, 2021, the CDC authorized the use of the Pfizer-BioNTech COVID-19 Vaccine for children ages 5 through 11 years.
 The COVID-19 vaccine is available through your local Health Department and many pharmacies.
 To find a COVID-19 vaccine near you please click here.